Boutique Fitness Fashion Wars: Can You Wear One Studio's Apparel to A Different Studio's Class?

 Here begins the conundrum, what do you do with a studio's clothes when you no longer go there?
 Is it tacky to wear them somewhere else?
 Is it ok so long as the place you wear them teaches a different method (i.e. wearing a yoga studio's tank to a cycling class)?
 Have you ever done a double take when a girl walked into your Soul class wearing a Fly tank or vice versa?

 Why am I asking this?
 Well, I've recently been taking classes at two new-to-me studios, Shadowbox and Cyc (I'll do class reviews soon!), and as I get dressed in the morning, I'm very conscious about choosing tops that don't say "Fly" anywhere on them.
 I then feel totally ridiculous and remind myself that I wouldn't feel awkward walking into J.Crew wearing a shirt from Lou & Grey, so why should this be any different?
 But the thing is, it is different.
-Boutique fitness, at least in NYC, establishes these cults or tribes if you will.
-Once you find your place, everyone there becomes your people.
-Wearing the apparel signals you've drunk the Cool Aid.
+Boutique fitness, at least in NYC, establishes these cults or tribes, if you will.
+Once you find your place, everyone there become your people.
+Wearing the apparel signals you've drunk the Kool Aid.
 If you see someone on the street wearing something from your chosen studio you feel a connection, you have something in common, maybe you'll even be friends one day.
 By purchasing the apparel, you also make an emotional buy-in and choose to make that place part of your identity, however big or small.
 So now I find myself wondering, do I start loading up on new apparel or do I wear what I own and as time goes on, fill in with unbranded (with maybe some branded every now and then)?
-Part of me says by non-studio clothes but another part of me says to just go with the flow and do what I want.
+Part of me says buy non-studio clothes but another part of me says to just go with the flow and do what I want.
 It's all a part of my fitness journey and shouldn't each of these chapters be celebrated?
 Plus, it's not like by buying one studio's retail I'm saying that I don't like or won't ever take class at another studio.
+In case you were wondering, those old school (and I'm talking OG) Soul tops rock my pajama drawer like no one's business. #IllNeverLetGoJ̶a̶c̶k̶Soul

 What do you think, is wearing one studio's apparel to another studio A-OK or OMG Never?